 I first decided to explore my bisexuality at 21, after ending a long term relationship with a guy.
 I did what most other single, twenty-somethings were doing and downloaded (what was then) the new dating app, Tinder.
 I was setting up my profile and paused when I reached the preferences section.
 I flicked back and forth between the options ‘Men’ and ‘Women’, until I thought ‘fuck it’ and selected both.

 But, just as it seemed I was accepting my decision not to decide, I started to get the sense that I didn’t belong.
-To girls I dated, the response I got when telling them ‘I’m bisexual’, was as if I was actually saying ‘I’m straight’.
-To guys I dated, more often than not, their first question was ‘would you be up for a threesome?’.
+To girls I dated, the response I got when telling them ‘I’m bisexual’, was as if I was saying ‘I’m straight’.
+To guys I dated, more often than not, their first question was ‘Would you be up for a threesome?’.
 I remember one guy telling me that all it meant was that I was a ‘greedy slut who can’t make her mind up’.
-Apparently I wasn’t ‘gay’ enough for some and wasn’t ‘straight’ enough for others.
+I wasn’t ‘gay’ enough for some and wasn’t ‘straight’ enough for others.
 So, it seemed the easier option was just to just say I was straight.

 It wasn’t until I came across the term ‘Bi erasure’ that I started to realise that this was actually a thing, and I realised that through not owning my bisexuality, I had been just as guilty – or perhaps even more guilty – of Bi erasure than anyone else, and I knew I had to change this.

 I’ve not really had a ‘big reveal’ as such, but I now feel much more comfortable and confident speaking about my sexuality to others and I will never again pretend to be straight, just because it seems like the easier option.”